 Does the passport expire?

-The passport does NOT expire for the distilleries.
+The traditional passport does NOT expire for the distilleries.
 Each distillery will honor the passport until it is used (meaning they have stamped it).
 However, the mobile passports is good for one year from purchase.

 Please visit the Portland Distillery Passport site to learn more.